nissekl/Light_Source_Adjustment/README.md

 3.Press 'esc' to end the program.

 ## Notice
-This program only can export gray scale image, will modify to export RGB image in the future.
+1.This program only can export gray scale image, will modify to export RGB image in the future.
+2. The RGB image version has create [12/28/2020]